Explore

 The Son of No One review

-Posted : 12 years, 5 months ago on 20 November 2011 04:12 (A review of The Son of No One)
+Posted : 13 years ago on 20 November 2011 04:12 (A review of The Son of No One)

 Sure enough a screenplay which could turn a giant movie it became to a ordinary one, The Son Of No One is less than a passable film, Katie Holmes doesn’t act well, Channing Tatu mis lost on it, Al Pacino and Juliette Binoche are bland, what a shame, could have became an essential movie to look forward.
 This is the prove that big stars in the cast don’t give a fair interpretation necessarily even being a big production film, weak though.
 I’ve asked myself why did Al Pacino enter to this and does not offer any parto f his talent.
 The more enjoyable here is certainly the cast which the movie has even though they gave miserable acts, in my opinion the film itself is not envolved which got lower in my expectations, as the script wasn’t all fairly decent it could not give the movie the possibility to have more comprehension.